Mental Health Counseling (MA Degree)

 What You'll Learn

-During your Master’s in Mental Health Counseling, you learn how to conduct professional counseling, psychotherapy and mental health assessments on diverse individuals and groups.
+During the Master’s in Mental Health Counseling program, you learn how to conduct professional counseling, psychotherapy and mental health assessments on diverse individuals and groups.
 You gain skills in multiple models of treatment and assessment to be used on a variety of individuals.

 Upon graduation from our mental health counseling program, students are prepared to take the National Clinical Mental Health Counselor Examination (NCMHCE) and become eligible for mental health counselor licensure in New York and other states.